reginadiana/new_api_task/README.md

 $ yarn start
 ```

-:waring: For a while, we can't to run both app in localhost in same tine.
+:warning: For a while, we can't to run both app in localhost in same tine.
 But, we can run just frontend and use th app, beacuse the data are deploy with Heroku [here](https://test-rails-app-to-do.herokuapp.com/tasks/)

 > Before, acess http://localhost:3000 to see application